Student Rights & Conduct Code

 Sanctions for academic dishonesty or for behavior disruptive to the educational process may be imposed by faculty members in their instructional role.
 Sanctions for academic dishonesty include a failing grade on an individual assignment, examination or course.
 Serious matters of academic dishonesty or disruptive behavior may cause the student to be withdrawn from the instructor’s course or a program of study.
 A student found to have violated the Student Conduct Code may be denied access to certain courses or programs, including the loss of internship privileges, needed to complete a program of study.

-The vice president for Student Development or designee may impose the following sanctions upon students found to have violated the Student Conduct Code:
+The chief student and community development officer or designee may impose the following sanctions upon students found to have violated the Student Conduct Code:

-- Disciplinary Reprimand: An oral conference or written reprimand noting the seriousness of the violation of the Student Conduct Code.
+- Disciplinary Reprimand: An oral conference that is documented or a written reprimand; both noting the seriousness of the violation of the Student Conduct Code.

 - Probation: A status for a specific period of time which places the student on notice that further misconduct may result in more serious penalty.